- INVENTORY UPDATES, SALES & SPECIALS!!

 3) SECOND FEEDING: Feed again by placing new chow strips into the gaps next to the old chow strips and allow to feed for 3 - 5 days, while the worms grow to approx. 1 inch long.
 The old strips can be removed as the worms crawl on top of the new strips to feed.
 (NOTE: petri dish lid should remain on petri dish continuously.)

-4) TRANSFER WORMS: After approx. 8 to 12 days from their first feeding (depending on the number of worms in petri dish), it is time to remove the lid from the petri dish and slide the worms out of the petri dish and into a large shallow tupperware type sweater-box (a shallow cardboard box or dinner plate also will work).
-(The old food, waste and stringy silk material can be removed but does not have to be.)
+4) TRANSFER WORMS: After approx. 8 to 12 days from their first feeding (depending on the number of worms in petri dish), it is time to remove the lid from the petri dish and slide the worms out of the petri dish and into a large shallow tupperware type sweater-box or shoe box size plastic tote type container (a shallow cardboard box or dinner plate or plastic tray covered with wax paper also will work).
+(The old food, waste and stringy silk material can be removed but does not have to be, to help keep your worms clean you can occasionally put clean mesh down on top of the worms and feed by placing food on top of mesh, worms will crawl up through mesh to feed and you can lift worms up with mesh to lift up off of the old waste and silk.)
 Continue feeding using strips of chow.
-After each feeding, place a lid on the container for several hours (8 to 24 hours) while the worms feed (this should keep the chow from drying out prematurely while they feed).
-However if the chow dries out too quickly, you can place a large sheet of wax paper over the top of the worms to keep them and the chow moist while they feed.
+After each feeding, place a lid with holes punched in it loosely over the container (place lid askew and punch plenty of holes in the lid to allow worms to breath) for several hours (8 to 24 hours) while the worms feed (this should keep the chow from drying out prematurely while the worms feed).
+If raising in a tray or container with no lid or if chow is drying out too quickly you can place a large sheet of wax paper over the top of the worms to keep them and the chow moist while they feed.
 Continue feeding every day (or every other day) depending on how fast they eat.
 NOTE: It is IMPORTANT to make sure the old chow from the previous feeding has thoroughly dried before each new feeding.
 To dry out the old chow, you will need to remove the container lid for several hours (as many hours as it takes).
 As the worms grow larger (over 1 inch long) they sometimes eat the chow so quickly that a lid may not be required at all.

 6) Continue to feed until the worms reach the desired size.
 (We recommend feeding them to your animals before they reach full size because they tend to become more fragile and die easier as they approach full size.)
 Under ideal conditions (78 to 85 degrees and allowed to feed nearly continuously) they can reach 1 inch in length in about 12 days, and 3 inches in under 30 days.
 The worms can begin to spin cocoons at 28 days old when they are between 2 1/2 and 3 inches long (usually takes 2 to 3 days to complete cocoon).
 The moths usually emerge in 2 to 3 weeks and they do not eat or fly.
 They will usually mate and lay eggs and die within a week.
 Fertile eggs turn from yellow to gray in a week or so, and if they don't hatch within 3 weeks, they usually will not hatch until the following year.